 Ortica Italian Plant Based

-What: You might think Italian is a cuisine that’s hard to veganise – cheese is basically a staple in every Italian dish we’ve ever eaten.
-But Ortica Italian Plant Based in Urmston shows that not only can you do a vegan Italian, but you can do it very, very well.
-With a menu crafted and cooked by an Italian family who moved to the UK in 2017, you’re getting authentic dishes and flavours at Ortica – all vegan.
-There’s focaccia, lasagna, gnocchi, and a gorgeous range of pizzas ready and waiting to fulfil all your vegan Italian cravings.
+What: You might think Italian is a cuisine that’s hard to veganise – cheese is a staple in a lot of Italian dishes.
+But Ortica Italian Plant Based in Urmston shows that not only is vegan Italian food possible, but it can be done very, very well.
+With a menu crafted and cooked by an Italian family who moved to the UK in 2017, you’re getting authentic dishes and flavours at Ortica.
+There’s focaccia, lasagna, gnocchi, and a gorgeous range of pizzas ready and waiting to fulfil all your Italian cravings.

 Where: 70 Flixton Road, M41 5AB